ceph/ceph/doc/rados/operations/health-checks.rst

    ceph config set global bdev_stalled_read_warn_lifetime 10
    ceph config set global bdev_stalled_read_warn_threshold 5

-this may be done surgically for individual OSDs or a given mask
+this may be done for specific OSDs or a given mask.
+For example, to apply only to SSD OSDs:

 .. prompt:: bash $